bukunmialuko/flutter_ui_kit_obkm/CONTRIBUTING.md

 2. [Fork the project:](https://github.com/bukunmialuko/flutter_ui_kit_obkm.git)

-3. Create a Branch with the naming convention
+3. Create a Branch with the style : feature/M20

-e.g:
-   feature/M20
    or
    feature/W5

-M -> Implies that you are working on a mobile screen
+   - M: Implies that you are working on a mobile screen

-W -> Implies that you are working on a web screen
+   - W: Implies that you are working on a web screen

-5 -> Implies that you are working on page 5
+   - 5: Implies that you are working on page 5

-20 -> Implies that you are working on page 20
+   - 20: Implies that you are working on page 20

     Branch categories : [feature, bugfix, chore]

 4. Once a screen is implemented,
    - Create a Draft PR with title e.g "Mobile Screen 20" or "Web Screen 20".